ds4se/chapters/minkull/learning-styles.md

 This is no different in machine learning for software data analytics.
 There is a plethora of machine learning algorithms that can be used for different purposes.
 Such algorithms can give us several insights into software processes and products, such as what software modules are most likely to contain bugs (Hall et al 2012), what amount of effort is likely to be required to develop a software project (Dejaeger et al 2012), what commits are most likely to induce crashes (An and Khomh 2015), how the productivity of a company changes over time or how to improve productivity (Minku and Yao 2014), etc.

-Different types of algorithm are most adequate depending on the type of data, the environment being modelled and problem in hands.
-In order to create good data models, it is thus important to investigate certain aspects of the problem, data and environment before choosing the type of algorithm to be used.
+Different types of algorithm are most adequate depending on the type of data and the environment being modelled.
+In order to create good data models, it is thus important to investigate the problem in hands before choosing the type of algorithm to be used.
 Here are a few useful questions to ask for that.

 ## Do additional data arrive over time?